 With her tiny thumbs, Angelina typed “Elsa” into the search bar.

-For the next twenty minutes or so, she swiped happily through the videos and songs and images of her well-beloved Frost Queen.
+For the next several minutes, she swiped happily through the videos and songs and images of her well-beloved Frost Queen.

 Then, Angelina arrived at a video titled “Frozen Elsa and Anna Hardcore BDSM.”

 We need go no further into what Angelina would have seen that day.
 The above image depicts the first page of results when NCOSE researchers typed the words “Elsa Frozen” into Pornhub.
 For your protection, we blocked all thumbnails and blurred explicit language.
 But girls like Angelina would not have enjoyed such protection.